Comimo13/Note-Manager/README.md

 A simple command-line Notes Manager written in Python.
 This project allows you to create, list, search, and delete notes stored in a local JSON file.

-This is **Beta v1**, focused on basic functionality and learning project structure.
+This is **Pre-Relese**, focused on basic functionality and learning project structure.

 ---